KrishnaTiwari1cr/ab-testing-project-/README.md

 ---

-## 🧪 Statistical Testing
+## 🧪 Statistical Analysis

-- Test: Two-proportion Z-test
+- Method: Two-proportion Z-test
-- **P-value: 0.1897**
+- P-value: **0.1897**

-📌 Interpretation:
+**Interpretation:**
-No statistically significant difference (**p > 0.05**)
+The observed difference is not statistically significant at the 5% significance level.

 ---

-## 📉 Effect Size (Practical Impact)
+## 📉 Effect Size (Practical Significance)

-- **Cohen’s h: -0.0049**
+- Cohen’s h: **-0.0049**

-📌 Interpretation:
+**Interpretation:**
-Negligible → no meaningful business impact
+The difference between groups is negligible and does not represent a meaningful practical impact.

 ---

 ## ⚡ Statistical Power

-- **Power: 0.2588**
+- Power: **0.2588**

-📌 Interpretation:
+**Interpretation:**
-Low power → experiment may not detect small effects reliably
+The test has low statistical power, indicating limited ability to detect small differences.

 ---

 ## 💰 Business Impact

-Even a **0.16% drop in conversion rate** can result in significant losses at scale.
+A decrease of **0.16 percentage points** in conversion rate can result in substantial performance loss at scale.

-👉 Rolling out the new page could negatively impact overall performance.
+Rolling out the new page could negatively impact key business metrics.

 ---

 ## 🧾 Final Recommendation

-### ❌ Do NOT roll out the new landing page
+**Do not implement the new landing page.**

-### Reason:
+### Rationale:
-- Lower conversion rate (**11.88% vs 12.04%**)
+- Lower observed conversion rate
 - No statistical significance
 - Negligible effect size
-- Weak and unreliable difference
+- High uncertainty in results

-📌 The observed difference is likely due to random variation.
+The observed variation is likely due to random chance rather than a genuine improvement.

 ---

-## 🧠 Key Learnings
+## 🧠 Key Insights

-- Statistical significance ≠ business impact
+- Statistical significance alone is insufficient; practical impact must be considered
-- Effect size matters more than p-value alone
+- Effect size is essential for interpreting real-world relevance
-- Data validation is critical in experiments
+- Data validation is critical for maintaining experimental integrity
-- Not all experiments lead to rollout decisions
+- Not all experiments lead to actionable changes

 ---

-## 🛠 Tech Stack
+## 🛠 Tools and Technologies

 - Python
 - Pandas